apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 This is essentially a drastically simplified version of Evolution Strategies, where the population size is one.
 ES came first, but I think the logical way to learn them is to understand MeZO first, and then add the ES tricks on top of it.
 I will be talking about the math that follows from the equations above for much of the rest of this article.

+It is sort of shocking that this works.
+How can a population size of one be tractible?
+It should have set off alarm bells to question the assumptions previously made about Evolution Strategies.
+But in any case, it didn't.
+Nobody really understood the implications, and we all kinda just moved on.

-The core idea introduced by MeZO is not that the above works.
+Anyway.
+The core idea introduced in the MeZO paper is actually not that it works.
 It's in how you compute it.
 When you're doing this sort of training you don't have to actually *store* each perturbation to the model.
-That is to say, you never have to materialize `θ + εz` in memory. `θ` is your model, `ε` is a small scalar, and you never have to store `z`.
+That is to say, you never have to materialize `θ + εz` in memory.
+Reminder, `θ` is your model, `ε` is a small scalar, and you never have to store `z`.
 Implemented naively, you would have many copies of your model, or effectively many copies, as `z` is also model-sized.
 This is what OpenAI did, and it led them to scale it across a massive computing cluster, where each CPU would get its own copy of `z`.

 We do not have to do that.
 For one, because MeZO does not have multiple `z`s.
 If we write write our kernels very carefully, all we have to store is the seed to generate a model perturbation, and the activations of ONLY your current layer.
 Consider a single layer.
 Since ZO-optimization is perfectly-decomposable layerwise, we don't have to worry about anything else.
 This makes the memory cost extremely cheap.
 We need a buffer for the activations flowing into the layer.
 Depending on the layer we might need a buffer for the output if we can't reuse the input buffer.
 We'll also need to store the model parameters.